Peer Review FAQ

 4. Engagements performed under the SSAEs other than examinations of prospective financial statements

-One engagement should be selected from each partner, or individual of the firm, if not a partner, responsible for the issuance of reports listed in item (a).
+One engagement should be selected from each partner, or individual of the firm, if not a partner, responsible for the issuance of reports listed.
 Ordinarily, at least two engagements should be selected for review.

 The preceding criteria are not mutually exclusive.
-One of every type of engagement that a partner, or individual if not a partner, responsible for the issuance of the reports listed in item (a) in the previous list performs does not have to be reviewed as long as, for the firm taken as a whole, all types of engagements noted in item (a) in the previous list performed by the firm are covered.
+One of every type of engagement that a partner, or individual if not a partner, responsible for the issuance of the reports listed above does not have to be reviewed as long as, for the firm taken as a whole, all types of engagements performed by the firm are covered.

-My peer review is complete.
+My peer reviewer has completed his or her work.
 What do I do next?

 Why does my review need to go to a technical reviewer?

-When the peer review has been completed and the report and letter of response, if applicable, are submitted to the MNCPA, all reviews are sent to a technical reviewer for review.
-This is to ensure that the review was performed in accordance with the AICPA Standards for Performing and Reporting on Peer Reviews (PDF).
+When the peer review has been completed and all required documents have been uploaded into PRIMA, the review is sent to a technical reviewer for review.
+This is to ensure that the review was performed in accordance with the AICPA Standards for Performing and Reporting on Peer Reviews.

 What is the peer review acceptance process?

-If the committee decides follow-up action is appropriate, a letter will be sent to the firm outlining the follow-up actions and the due date by which these actions must be completed.
-The firm will submit the documents upon completion of these follow-up actions and it will be presented once again for committee acceptance.
-Once the committee finds these steps have been successfully completed and implemented, the review will be closed and an acceptance letter sent to the firm.
-If the firm does not successfully complete the required follow-up actions the first time, the committee will request additional follow-up until it has been successfully completed.
+If the RAB decides corrective action is appropriate, the firm’s Peer Review Contact will log in to PRIMA to download a letter outlining the required corrective actions and the due date by which these actions must be completed.
+The firm must first acknowledge in PRIMA its agreement to the required actions.
+When the actions have been completed, the firm will upload to PRIMA documents supporting completion of the actions.
+The documents are sent to a technical reviewer for review and may be presented to a RAB for acceptance.
+Once it is determined that the firm has completed the required corrective action, the review will be closed and a letter sent to the firm through PRIMA.
+If the firm does not successfully complete the required follow-up actions the first time, the RAB may request additional follow-up until it has been successfully completed.

 My firm received the RAB acceptance letter.
 What do I need to send to the State Board?